- Exhibition Procedures

 - The US government’s Copyright Office provides a basic overview of copyright and fair use.

 Artists, authors, and scholars who wish to understand their rights as creators should know about the primer titled “So What … About Copyright?”
 [PDF].
-From the Empowering Creators Project, this set of essays provides creators with an overview of copyright law and current policy issues that may affect them and their work.”
+From Public Knowledge, this set of essays provides creators with an overview of copyright law and current policy issues that may affect them and their work.”

 - An important resource for educators is the Visual Resources Association’s Statement on the Fair Use of Images for Teaching, Research, and Study.
 It describes six uses of copyrighted still images that the VRA believes fall within fair use.
 The six uses are: 1) preservation; 2) use of images in teaching; 3) use of images on course websites and in other online study materials; 4) adaptations of images for teaching and classroom work by students; 5) sharing images among educational and cultural institutions to facilitate teaching and study; and 6) reproduction of images in theses and dissertations.

 - The University of Colorado Boulder has created its own guide to copyright.
 It includes overview of copyrighting your own work, file sharing, fair use, the TEACH Act, and other useful information.

 - Stanford University Libraries has created a comprehensive overview of copyright law and fair use guidelines.
 It includes links to US government web pages, current legislation addressing these issues, and critical commentary on current law.
 The pages on fair use are of particular interest to educators and students.

 - Creative Commons (CC) provides creators with a set of copyleft licenses and tools, as well as a way for others to find works with CC licenses.